CategoryInternational Recognised exhibition

 Expo 2017 Astana spanned an area of 174 ha, with the exhibition space taking up 25 ha.
 The Expo site included the National Pavilion of Kazakhstan, the Museum of Future Energy, the Energy Best Practices Area, international, themed and corporate pavilions, as well as trade and entertainment facilities.
-The non-exhibition area will feature a conference centre, a press centre, an indoor city, residential buildings and hotels.
+The non-exhibition area featured a conference centre, a press centre, residential buildings and hotels.

 Nur Alem - an eight-storey sphere with a diameter of 80 metres - was built as the heart of the Expo site.
 The structure is powered by a photovoltaic system and two noiseless wind turbines, and its design ensures reduced power consumption from the grid.

 The National Pavilion of Kazakhstan, located in a 5,000 m2 area at the base of the Sphere, was divided into two zones: “Insight into Kazakhstan” and “Creative Energy”.

 Two dedicated theme pavilions explored the “Future Energy” theme through interactive and educational exhibits.
 The first began with the origins of energy and moved through to renewable energy and the latest technological innovations, including smart grids and smart cities.
 The second thematic pavilion showcased the human relationship with energy, with a focus on different forms of energy consumption and environmental challenges.